Ammar-Ishfaq/ComposeUI-Template/README.md

 ## Libraries Included

 - [Hilt](https://dagger.dev/hilt): Dependency injection library for Android, reducing boilerplate code in your project.
-- [Retrofit](https://github.com/square/retrofit): A type-safe HTTP client for Android and the JVM.
+- [Ktor](https://ktor.io/): A secure and type-safe HTTP client designed for Android and the JVM.
 - [Kamel](https://github.com/Kamel-Media/Kamel): Image loading library.

 ## How to Use